 UKRI DSA is additional funding that UKRI can provide to your primary institution or training provider to help cover the extra costs you might have because of a disability.
 It can be used for things like specialist equipment, non-medical helpers, or travel costs related to your condition.
-To access support please contact the Student Support team at your primary institution.
+(There are some limits to what UKRI will fund.
+You may be asked to make a contribution to some equipment e.g. first GBP 200.00 towards the cost of a laptop.)
+DSA isn't based on income and doesn't need to be repaid.
+To access support please contact the Student Support team at your primary institution and let them know that you are on an MRC LID Studentship.
+They need to know this because any applications (or claims) for DSA will be made to UKRI via your institution and the DTP grant.